 If your care home placement has been arranged by the local authority, complain using the local authority complaints procedure, as they retain responsibility for your care.
 If you have arranged and funded your placement independently, you can complain to the LGSCO if you have not been able to resolve the issue through the care home's complaints procedure.

-You can inform the Care Quality Commission about any concerns you have.
+You can inform the Care Quality Commission (CQC) about any concerns you have.
+The CQC regulate care homes and access how local authorities meet their duties under the Care Act 2014.
 They do not have duties towards dealing with individual complaints.
 However, they have extensive powers and must respond appropriately.